 Overview

-A hip fracture is a fracture that occur in the upper part of the femur (thigh bone).
+A hip fracture is a fracture that occurs in the upper part of the femur (thigh bone).
 Typically, a fall or car accident will cause the injuries.
 Older adults are more likely to suffer from hip fractures because the bones become more fragile as a person ages.
 Hip fractures are serious injuries that could lead to a life-threatening condition.

 Hip fractures occur in the long bone (femur), which connects your pelvis to your knee, most commonly breaks in one of two places: